 Summing up, PyTorch is an essential deep learning framework and an excellent choice as the first deep learning framework to learn.
 If you’re interested in computer vision and deep learning, check out our tutorials on Deep Learning applications and neural networks.

-Boost your deep learning skills with our online deep learning course by Simplilearn, one of the leading online certification training providers in the world.
+Boost your deep learning skills with our Professional Certificate Program in AI and Machine Learning by Simplilearn, one of the leading online certification training providers in the world.